Saint Petronilla: Identity

-Petronilla is traditionally identified as the daughter of Peter, though this may stem simply from the similarity of names.
+Petronilla was traditionally identified as the daughter of Peter, though this may have stemmed simply from the similarity of names.
 It is believed she may have been a convert of Peter (and thus a "spiritual daughter"), or a follower or servant.
 It is said that Peter cured her of palsy.

-Roman inscriptions, however, identify her simply as a martyr.
-She may have been related to Domitilla.
+The 1913 Catholic Encyclopedia speculates that she may have been related to Domitilla.
+Though Petronilla was originally venerated as the daughter of Peter, more recent study has shown that she belonged to the Roman family of the Aurelli.
+The mistake arose from misunderstanding an inscription.

 Stories associated with her include those that relate that she was so beautiful that Peter had locked her up in a tower to keep her from eligible men; that a pagan king named Flaccus, wishing to marry her, led Petronilla to go on a hunger strike, from which she died.

 In the 4th-century Roman catalogue of martyrs' feasts, which is used in the Martyrologium Hieronymianum, her name seems not to have been inserted.
 It occurs in the latter martyrology, but only as a later addition.
 Her name is given under 31 May and the Martyrologies of Bede and his imitators adopt the same date.

 The absence of her name from the 4th-century Roman calendar of feasts suggests that Petronilla died at the end of the first or during the 2nd century, since no special feasts for martyrs were celebrated during this period.
 After the erection of the basilica over her remains and those of Nereus and Achilleus in the 4th century, her cult extended widely and her name was therefore admitted later into the martyrology.
 A legend, the existence of which in the 6th century is proved by its presence in the list of the tombs of the Roman martyrs prepared by Abbot John at the end of this century, regards Petronilla as a real daughter of the apostle Peter.
 In the apocryphal Acts of Peter, dating from the 2nd century, a daughter of Peter is mentioned, although her name is not given.

 Petronilla was identified at Rome with this supposed daughter of Peter, probably because of her name and the great antiquity of her tomb.
 She appears in the legendary Acts of the martyrs Nereus and Achilleus and in the Liber Pontificalis, but as a virgin rather than as a martyr.
 From this legend of Nereus and Achilleus, a similar notice was admitted into the historical martyrologies of the Middle Ages and from there into the modern Roman Martyrology.